Registration for the 2022 Annual Medical Genomics Symposium is now open!

-The Genetic Task Force of Illinois celebrates having served as Illinois’ foremost medical genetics professional organization for over three decades.
-Founded in 1982, GTFI is devoted to the development and delivery of genetic services, research, and education in the State of Illinois.
-GTFI is also the only organization in Illinois exclusively devoted to the interests of the state’s medical genetics professional community.
+The Illinois Society of Genetic Professionals (ISGP) celebrates having served as Illinois’ foremost medical genetics professional organization for over three decades.
+Founded in 1982 (as the Genetic Task Force of Illinois), ISGP is devoted to the development and delivery of genetic services, research, and education in the State of Illinois.
+ISGP is also the only organization in Illinois exclusively devoted to the interests of the state’s medical genetics professional community.

 Patient and Family Advocacy